Dimity

 Dimity is a collective term for figured cloths of harness loom decorated with designs and patterns.
 It is a strong cotton cloth with various stripes and illustrations.
-It is bleached or washed after looming, less often dyed, unlike fustian, which is usually dyed.
+Dimity is bleached or washed after looming, less often dyed—unlike fustian, which is usually dyed.

-It is a lightweight, sheer cotton fabric, used historically, having at least two warp threads thrown into relief to form fine cords.
-It is a cloth commonly employed for bed upholstery and curtains, and usually white, though sometimes a pattern is printed on it in colors.
-It is stout in texture, and woven in raised patterns.
-Originally dimity was made of silk or wool, but since the 18th century it has been woven almost exclusively of cotton.
+It is a lightweight, sheer cotton fabric, having at least two warp threads thrown into relief to form fine cords.
+Chiefly, dimity is fashioned into white bed upholstery and curtains, though it is occasionally imprinted with a colorful pattern.
+Dimity was historically made of silk or wool; however, since the 18th century, it has been woven almost exclusively of cotton.

 Types

-Diaper is another kind of Dimity made of linen and sometimes cotton as well.
-It is a twill weave structure with diamond patterns.
+Diaper is a type of dimity made of linen or cotton.
+It is a twill weave with diamond patterns.

 A palampore is a dimity made in India and used for bed coverings.

 Name

-Dimity is also a girls' name, which, while still uncommon, is most popular in Australia.
+Dimity is also a girls' name—which, while still uncommon, is most popular in Australia.